-This is a side look at my lower back.
-You can kind of make out all the vertebre and those little white spaces in between are discs.
+So I got the results back from my MRI.
+You can kind of make out all the vertebrae and those little white spaces in between are discs.
 The discs are there to cushion your bones and provide a space for the nerves to come exit.
 They're supposed to be nice and big and healthy and white.
 Without knowing much about this picture, you can tell the bottom of those big discs before my back starts to arch is different.
 It spills out over the other two bones, out into that white space.
 The white space is my spinal fluid and the grey in there is my spinal cord.
 (I find this stuff extremely interesting!
 Even more so when it's on my own body.
 So that's what it looks like in there!)

 A herniated L5 disc.
 That's what I've been told is up with my back, what has been causing me all this pain.
 I pretty much KNEW this was what was up, but it's nice to see the actual proof.
 The chiropractor I saw offered a plan for a super intensive therapy program that will not only cost a lot financially but a lot of time.
 Non-Surgical Spinal Decompression Therapy to be specific.
 While this therapy looks like it could be beneficial (and I have no doubt that it would probably help), it's not my only option.
 It can't be.